Summoner-Network/.github/profile/README.md

 * Python 3.11 or newer
 * `git`
 * macOS or Linux.
-Windows users can use WSL2 or git bash via VScode.
+Windows users can use WSL2 or git bash via VS code.

 **Steps**